 The Director: Collegiate Recruitment Operations works in conjunction with the Council Trustee: Membership.
-They are often assigned special projects and help to oversee the recruitment of new members.
-They oversee the development and maintenance of MyVote.
-They also work with the Regional Alumnae Specialists, alumnae presidents and Recommendation Chairs to educate, organize, communicate and promote the Delta Gamma recommendation process.
+She is often assigned special projects and helps to oversee the recruitment of new members.
+She oversees the development of and maintenance of MyVote.
+She also works with the Regional Alumnae Specialists, alumnae presidents, and Recommendation Chairs to educate, organize, communicate and promote the Delta Gamma recommendation process.